 This epic hostel is one of the best and cheapest you’ll find in Edinburgh.
 It’s located in Grassmarket and is surrounded by bars, pubs and restaurants.
 The hostel enjoys modern furnishings, and beds come with individual power points and reading lamps.
 It’s clean, comfortable, and the staff is very friendly.
 It’s close to the famous Edinburgh Castle, George Street and Princes Street too.

 Best Hotel in Edinburgh: Cityroomz Edinburgh

 This contemporary hotel in West End is one of the best places to stay in Edinburgh.
-Located near the Gin Distillery, this hotel is a short walk from Edinburgh Castle and many of the city’s top attractions.
+Located near the Gin Distillery, this hotel is a short walk from Edinburgh Castle and many of the city’s top attractions such as Princes Street, The Royal Mile and The Scottish National Gallery.
 Accommodation options range from simple rooms to small studios, so you can find something to fit your needs.

 When visiting Edinburgh for the first time, there’s no better place to stay than Old Town.
 The historic heart of the city, Old Town Edinburgh dates back to the early 12th century.

 Located west of the city centre is the aptly named West End neighbourhood.
 It is one of the most desirable districts in the city and home to some of its wealthiest residents and one of the best places to stay in Edinburgh for those on a budget.